HybirdCorp/creme_crm/docker/README.md

 Creme CRM source code is available on GitHub: [https://github.com/HybirdCorp/creme_crm](https://github.com/HybirdCorp/creme_crm)

 Want to know more about Creme CRM ?
-Check out [Creme CRM website](https://www.cremecrm.com)
+Check out the [Creme CRM website](https://www.cremecrm.com)

 Want to know more about our company?
-Check out [Hybird website](https://hybird.org/)
+Check out the [Hybird website](https://hybird.org/)

-Any other question?
+Any other questions?
 Need help?
 Reach us on the [Creme CRM Forums](https://www.cremecrm.com/forum/)